cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 Client types must define functions to authenticate internal state of the state machine which the client tracks.
 Internal implementation details may differ (for example, a loopback client could simply read directly from the state and require no proofs).

-- The `delayPeriodTime` is passed to the verification functions for packet-related proofs in order to allow packets to specify a period of time which must pass after a header is verified before the packet is allowed to be processed.
+- The `delayPeriodTime` is passed to the verification functions for packet-related proofs in order to allow packets to specify a period of time which must pass after a consensus state is added before it can be used for packet-related verification.
-- The `delayPeriodBlocks` is passed to the verification functions for packet-related proofs in order to allow packets to specify a period of blocks which must pass after a header is verified before the packet is allowed to be processed.
+- The `delayPeriodBlocks` is passed to the verification functions for packet-related proofs in order to allow packets to specify a period of blocks which must pass after a consensus state is added before it can be used for packet-related verification.

 ##### Required functions